Nugglyboi/RPG-Progression-System/README.md

 - Adjust `DropThresholds` to control which equipment slots drop more frequently
 - Modify `ScoreWeights` to balance item power calculations

+## Understanding the Visualizations

+### Success Curves

+The success curves visualization shows how encounter difficulty changes based on the power difference between player and zone:

+- **Power Delta = 0**: Player and zone are evenly matched
+- **Negative Delta**: Player is weaker than the zone (harder encounters)
+- **Positive Delta**: Player is stronger than the zone (easier encounters)

+**Key Insights:**

+- Non-combat encounters use a steeper curve (NC_SLOPE = 1.3), making them more sensitive to power differences
+- Combat encounters use a gentler curve (COMBAT_SLOPE = 0.55), creating more consistent challenge
+- Success rates are clamped between 5% (floor) and 95% (cap) to prevent trivial or impossible encounters
+- The difference plot shows where non-combat is easier/harder than combat

+### XP Progression

+The XP progression visualization includes four key metrics:

+1. **XP per Level**: Shows the increasing XP requirement as you level up
+2. **Cumulative XP**: Total experience needed to reach each level from level 1
+3. **Growth Rate**: The rate of increase in XP requirements (indicates difficulty scaling)
+4. **Gold Rewards**: Comparison of rewards between combat and non-combat encounters

+**Balance Considerations:**

+- A consistent growth rate indicates smooth difficulty scaling
+- Large jumps in XP requirements can create pacing issues
+- Gold reward ratios should reflect the relative difficulty of encounter types

 ## Use Cases

 - **Game Balance Testing**: Test XP curves and progression pacing across multiple zones